-It's hard to imagine UNIX without the make utility [Feld1979a].
+It's hard to imagine UNIX without the make utility.
 Make is so taken for granted these days that the distribution of software in source form without a makefile is an event worthy of attention and inquiry.
 But there was a time when the name of the file with the instructions to build a system were chosen at random from the names "build", "rc", "run", "runfile" and others.
 And these were shell files which built the entire component.

 Make builds a program or component from individual pieces, and recompiles only the minimum needed to rebuild it as changes are made.
 The edit-make-debug cycle is well known to all UNIX programmers.
-Since the topic has been treated in detail in The UNIX File by one of us, we will not expand on it here.
+Since the topic has been treated in detail in "The UNIX File" by one of us, we will not expand on it here.
 Suffice to say that make was written by Stuart Feldman at Research, and first appeared outside Bell in the PWB release of the system.
-The sketchiness of the Source Code Control System user interface, its slowness, and its incompatibility with most of UNIX including make led not to the correction of SCCS, but to an "enhanced" make which appears publicly in System III and System V, and to superior revision control systems such as RCS and CVS.
-(Variants of make proliferated, culminating much later in mk by Andrew Hume [Hume1987a] and mash for Inferno by Bruce Ellis.)
+The barbarities of the Source Code Control System and the incompatibility of this with most of UNIX including make led not to the correction of SCCS, but to an "enhanced" make which appears publicly in System III and System V.